mhzamir/mhzamir/README.md

 - 👋 Hi, I’m @mhzamir
 - 👀 I’m interested in data science, machine learning, AI
-- 🌱 I’m currently learning SQL, R, Python, and also refreshing spreadsheets, Tableau, and Power BI
+- 🌱 I’m currently using and also learning SQL, R, Python, and also refreshing spreadsheets, Tableau, and Power BI
 - 💞️ I’m looking to collaborate on data analysis and modeling
 - 📫 How to reach me: email at mhzamir@gmail.com